lenskit/lkpy/docs/guide/data-model.rst

 client and model code knows to treat it as interaction data.
 Most data sets define a single interaction class, but can define more than one.

+-   Interactions should always involve the ``item`` entity class, without an alias, preferably as the last entity class in the relationship definition.

 -   Interactions usually have timestamps (although this is not strictly required).
 Timestamps can be either integers (treated as UNIX timestamps) or Arrow timestamp types.